dpalic/openemm/other/README.txt

 TCP/IP port 8044 in the same way you opened port 8080 as described in the OpenEMM Install Guide.

-If you use Windows, the online update is not available.
+If you use Windows, an online update is not possible.
 Please read the Windows Install Guide for information on how to install and update OpenEMM.